soumya-ranjan-sahoo/accessiblePriceTag/README.md

 Build a simple capactive touch circuit using a Cu/Al foil.
 In our experiment we used Cu foil for better responsivity.
 [TouchCircuit](https://playground.arduino.cc/Main/CapacitiveSensor/)

-Now that you have a touch circuit, burn the following code [Our repository/price_tag_wemos1](https://github.com/soumya-ranjan-sahoo/accessiblepricetag) to one of your wemos minis (We used 2 wemos minis for our experiment).
+Now that you have a touch circuit, burn the following code [Our repository/price_tag_wemos1](https://github.com/soumya-ranjan-sahoo/accessiblepricetag) to the wemos mini (We used 2 wemos minis for our experiment).
 Once the code is burned and suitable COM PORT and Baud rate are set, you should be able to view the touch values on your serial monitor of the IDE.

 ## Android